Rye Old Grammar School, High Street, Rye. Date of photo unknown. (Photo courtesy of local historian Paul Draper)

 Vicky Peckham Kevin Ransom Mark Hullock Michael Le Fevre Nigel Evans Robert Small

 Mark Griffin Melanie King Ian Duffy Nic Coyne Julie Woodward Brian Jempson David Osang

 Vicky Ashby Sally Ashby Debbie Padgham Nic Bridger Richard Winkworth Angelica Campion

 Alison Maish Tim Rook Julian Whoolley Peter Moore Ralph Popple Margaret Regandanz

 Roger Rothwell at his desk in Rye

 Roger Rothwell was the headteacher of Rye County Secondary Modern School from 1958 until 1967.
 He left to become headteacher of Tideway Comprehensive, Newhaven, where he remained until his retirement in 1979.
 But he and Daisy, his wife, always retained a great affection for Rye they are buried together in Rye Cemetery.
-Their daughter Gill (now Perry) and son Tim attended RGS and are ROSA members – Tim is currently Chairman of ROSA.
+Their daughter Gill (now Perry) and son Tim attended RGS and are ROSA members – Tim runs the ROSA website.

 Tribute to Bob Huxstep, teacher at Rye County Secondary Modern School by Jim Hollands, Editor, Rye’s Own – from May 2008 Rye’s Own.